awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 **Minimum permissions**
 To access an AWS account from any other account in your organization, you must have the following permission:
-`sts:AssumeRole` \- The `Resource` element must be set to either an asterisk \(\*\) or the account ID number of the account with the user who needs to access the new member account\.
+`sts:AssumeRole` – The `Resource` element must be set to either an asterisk \(\*\) or the account ID number of the account with the user who needs to access the new member account

 ## Accessing a Member Account as the Root User<a name="orgs_manage_accounts_access-as-root"></a>

-When you create a new account, Organizations initially assigns a password to the root user that is a minimum of 64 characters long\.
+When you create a new account, AWS Organizations initially assigns a password to the root user that is a minimum of 64 characters long\.
 All characters are randomly generated with no guarantees on the appearance of certain character sets\.
-You cannot retrieve this initial password\.
+You can't retrieve this initial password\.
 To access the account as the root user for the first time, you must go through the process for password recovery\.

 **Notes**
-As a [best practice](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users), we recommend that you do not use the root user to access your account for anything other than to create other users and roles with more limited permissions\.
+As a [best practice](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users), we recommend that you don't use the root user to access your account except to create other users and roles with more limited permissions\.
 Then sign in as one of those users or roles\.
-We also recommend that you set [multi\-factor authentication](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) on the root user\.
+We also recommend that you set [multi\-factor authentication](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) \(MFA\) on the root user\.
 Reset the password, and then [assign an MFA device to the root user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable.html)\.

 **To request a new password for the root user of the member account \(console\)**

 1. Go to the sign\-in page of the AWS console at [https://console\.aws\.amazon\.com/](https://console.aws.amazon.com/)\.
-If you are already signed\-in to AWS, you first have to sign out to see the sign\-in page\.
+If you are already signed in to AWS, you have to sign out to see the sign\-in page\.

-1. If the **Sign in** page shows three text boxes for **Account ID or alias**, **IAM user name**, and **Password**, then choose **Sign\-in using root account credentials**\.
+1. If the **Sign in** page shows three text boxes for **Account ID or alias**, **IAM user name**, and **Password**, choose **Sign in using root account credentials**\.

 1. Type the email address that is associated with your AWS account, and then choose **Next**\.